PUNCH-Cyber/stoq/docs/installation.rst

 .. warning::
     Upgrading plugins is a destructive operation.
 This will overwrite/remove all data within the plugins directory, to include the plugin configuration file.
-It is highly recommended that the plugin directory be backed up regularly to ensure important information is not lost.
+It is highly recommended that the plugin directory be backed up regularly to ensure important information is not lost, or plugin configuration options be defined in `stoq.cfg`.

 .. _devenv: